05 May 2024

 German Beer 101

-While it hasn't been my turn yet to introduce and boast to friends some of the best stuff Belgium has to offer; from the classic chocolate favorites and signature fries to fluffy waffles and the wide selection of beers, it was my personal high time to properly get introduced to the German drinking culture which was quite a long time already given my border obsession to drinking as of late .
+While it hasn't been my turn yet to introduce and boast to friends some of the best stuff Belgium has to offer; from the classic chocolate favorites & signature fries to fluffy waffles & wide beer selection, it was my personal high time to properly get introduced to the German drinking culture, which was quite an overdue already, given my border obsession tendencies when it comes to drinking as of late.
 I had been to Düsseldorf and Berlin in the past but I had practically zero knowledge on the alcohol I was consuming.
 So props to this unexpected chance to learn a thing or two about the fundamentals of German beers 😂

-For this recent visit to Cologne/Köln, I ticked off the list the city's very own Kölsch, presented in distinctive, slim glasses reflecting the city's unique attitude toward brewing.
-And in the next 3 days, I was able to try pilsner, helles, and dunkel, all beaming with pride in their own distinct ways.
-Even more special if they're paired with some typical German dishes over some catch-up talks.
 In the end, there's just so much beer to look forward to in the years to come, especially that Köln has forever changed my perception of the whole beer narrative.
-Cologne used to remind me of things olfactory-related but from hereon, it will be more remembered for some gustatory reasons.
+Cologne used to remind me of things olfactory-related but from hereon, it will be more remembered for gustatory reasons.
 Such new learnings should come handy especially for someone who finds real joy in consuming European beers over the last 2 years.
-This in mind, now looking forward to Oktoberfest to try more .
-Prost!
+This in mind, now looking forward to Oktoberfest to try more